 First, government debt creates a crowding-out effect.
 If the government borrows too heavily on the domestic market, it reduces the money that the private sector can borrow.

 A massive issuance means more supply.
-There is a possibility of excess supply, and the market cannot absorb government debt securities.
-In such a situation, the government may offer high-interest rates to lure investors and attract demand.
+If there is excess supply, the market cannot absorb government debt securities.
+In such a situation, the government may offer high interest rates to lure investors and attract demand.

 Higher interest rates can discourage private investment because capital costs are higher.
 Reductions in private investment can dampen economic growth more than government spending can stimulate.

-Second, it can have an effect on currency devaluation.
+Second, it can affect currency devaluation.
 If a country experiences default, the natural tendency is to lower its debt burden.
 This is often achieved by devaluing local currency.
-Devaluation means reducing the purchasing power of the domestic currency.
-This can erode confidence in the domestic economy.
+Devaluation means reducing the purchasing power of the domestic currency, which can erode confidence in the domestic economy.

 Third, debt is vulnerable to capital flight.
 The high level of foreign ownership in government debt securities makes the economy vulnerable to speculative action.
-They are flexible in withdrawing their investment to pursue short-term gains or to secure their investment.
+Investors are flexible in withdrawing their investments to pursue short-term gains or to secure their investments.

-The outflow of foreign capital creates pressure on the exchange rate.
-Pressure on the exchange rate is more significant if, at the same time, the country runs a trade deficit.
+The outflow of foreign capital creates pressure on the exchange rate, which is more significant if the country runs a trade deficit at the same time.